nayuki/CSC258-computer-debugger/Readme.txt

 You must set the working directory or the class path to the appropriate root for Java class files.
-For example, if the runner is located at /the/package/ csc258comp/runner/Csc258Runner.class, then you must do one of these:
+For example, if the runner is located at /the/package/ csc258comp/runner/Csc258Runner.class, then you must do one of these (just one):
  * cd /the/package
    java csc258comp.runner.Runner [CSC258 files]
  * java -cp /the/package csc258comp.runner.Runner [CSC258 files]